Start here

 How to Open and Close Without Distorting the Ring

-The most common ring problem is not the wire or the metal.
-It is opening the ring the wrong way and turning a perfect circle into an oval that will never close flush again.
+A common ring problem is not the wire or the metal.
+It is opening the ring the wrong way and turning a circle into an oval that is harder to close flush again.
 Pulling the gap open straight outward stretches the loop sideways.
 Twisting the gap open keeps the wire's circle shape because you are rotating the wire instead of bending the loop.

-Pulling open instead of twisting is the number-one reason jump rings end up oval-distorted, and an oval ring is the number-one reason a finished earring hangs crooked under the ear lobe.
+Pulling open instead of twisting is a common reason jump rings end up oval-distorted, and an oval ring can make a finished earring hang crooked under the ear lobe.
 If a ring goes oval mid-assembly, swap it for a fresh one.
-Trying to bend it back round almost never works because the wire has already been work-hardened in the wrong shape.
+Trying to bend it back round often makes the wire harder to read and close cleanly.

 How Many to Buy: Bulk Packs vs Assortments

-Beginners do better with a small assortment than with a bulk pack of one size.
-Three to five diameters between 4mm and 8mm in 18-22 gauge, across two or three metals you actually use, will cover almost every assembly decision while you figure out your defaults.
+Beginners often do better with a small assortment than with a bulk pack of one size.
+A few diameters and wire weights across the metals you actually use will cover many assembly decisions while you figure out your defaults.
 The point of the assortment is to learn which size you reach for first when you sit down to a real pair.

-Once you have built a few batches and know your usual ring (something like 6mm 20 gauge stainless for most drop earrings), buy that one in bulk.
+Once you have built a few batches and know your usual ring, buy that one in bulk.
 Bulk packs cost less per ring, keep the look consistent across pairs in a collection, and remove a small decision from every assembly session.
-Keep one small assortment of soldered closed rings on hand for the high-stress joins, even after you have settled on a bulk size for the open work.
+Keep one small assortment of soldered closed rings on hand for higher-stress joins, even after you have chosen a bulk size for the open work.

 When You Need Soldered (Closed) Rings

-Closed rings remove the failure mode where an open ring slowly works its way open under repeat wear.
-Use them for the connections where one ring failure would ruin the piece or cascade through the rest of the structure.
+Closed rings remove the open gap from the connection.
+Test them for the connections where one open ring working loose would ruin the piece or cascade through the rest of the structure.

-• Heavy pendant to chain.
+- Heavy pendant to chain.
 The ring at the chain join carries the full pendant weight every time the piece is worn.
-A soldered closed ring at this position turns the most-loaded join into the most-permanent one.
+A soldered closed ring at this position removes the open gap from the most-loaded join.

-• Repaired joins where an open ring already failed.
-If an open ring let go on a finished piece, replacing it with a soldered ring at the same position prevents the same failure on the same join.
+- Repaired joins where an open ring already failed.
+If an open ring let go on a finished piece, replacing it with a soldered ring at the same position can reduce the chance of the same open-gap failure on the same join.

 For everything else (typical earring drops, lightweight charms, swap-friendly pendant loops) the open ring is faster, cheaper, and lets the piece be repaired or restrung without specialized tools.